py-tony/China-Care-Full-Automated-Benchtop-Clinical-Blood-Chemistry-Biochemistry-Analyzer/README.md

 - Unzip the file and Run the software

-### Change the Current System Language to Chinese(simplified) and change the time zone
+### Change the Current System Local Language to Chinese(simplified)

+Check out this [tutorial](https://www.tenforums.com/tutorials/132050-change-system-locale-windows-10-a.html#:~:text=The%20system%20locale%20controls%20the,that%20do%20not%20support%20Unicode.) for a step by step guide.

+From your Destop search in the search bar `control panel` ---> Go to `Clock and Region` ---> Go to `Region` ---> navigate to `Administrator` Tab on the top most bar ---> Click on `Change System Locale ---> Under `Current System Locale`, drop down the list and select `Chinese (Simplified, China)` Click `OK` and Restart your computer.